Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 Principles
 ==========

 Paradigms are vague and only express common patterns or features; they cannot be used to determine the specific design of those features.
 So instead we have principles.
 What are these principles actually useful for?
 Mainly wasting time.
 Practical decisions are are made by judging pros and cons and these general principles are hard to apply.
+But, in theory, a pull request or design choice can be declared "wrong" according to a principle, and a list of such principles can avoid wasted work.
+Contributors can also discuss changing the principles if a desired change is not compatible.

 * Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.
 The good poet welds his theft into a whole of feeling which is unique, utterly different than that from which it is torn.
 (T. S. Eliot)
 * Make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience.
 (Albert Einstein)